-STATEMENT OF POLICY ON REPORTING A CRIME OR EMERGENCY ON CAMPUS safety related incidents to the university police department in a timely manner.
+STATEMENT OF REPORTING A CRIME OR OTHER EMERGENCY

+Community members, students, faculty, staff, and guests are encouraged to report all crimes and public safety related incidents to the university police department in a timely manner.
 While this publication focuses primarily on reporting to the university police department, we recognize that members of our university community may witness or be involved in incidents off campus or immediately adjacent to campus.
 In these instances if assistance is required from the city police department, fire department or emergency medical service, the university police will contact the appropriate department and coordinate a response.